cooklang/cooklang-sync/client/README.md

 - namespaces
 - add documentation
 - extract to core shared datasctuctures
-- use LRU in-memory cache instead
-- uniffi bindings
+- filter stream events to propagate only required files
 - support of binary files
     - by extension select text files, the rest is binary
 - test test test
 - namespace mounting
-- filter stream events to propagate only required files -
+-